AndreasBriese/bbloom/README.md

 ### why 'fast'?

 It's about 3 times faster than William Fitzgeralds bitset bloom filter https://github.com/willf/bloom .
-And it is about so fast as my []bool set variant for Boom filters (see https://github.com/AndreasBriese/bloom ) but having a 8times smaller memory footprint:
+And it is about as fast as my []bool set variant for Boom filters (see https://github.com/AndreasBriese/bloom ) but having a 8times smaller memory footprint:

 	Bloom filter (filter size 524288, 7 hashlocs)